 You might also be interested in:

-Basalt is an extrusive igneous rock that is very dark in color.
+Basalt is a hard, black extrusive igneous rock.
 It is the most common type of rock in the Earth's crust and it makes up most of the ocean floor.
-It is made of many dark colored minerals...more
+The prevalence of dark minerals such as pyroxene and olivine...more

-The rocks explored by the Mars Pathfinder's Rover are classified into two groups according to how they eroded.
-Rocks put in place as a result of an impact which forms a crater are usually much less eroded...more
+The rocks explored by the Mars Pathfinder's Rover are classified into two groups according to how they weather.
+Differing weathering properties may indicate differing conditions of deposition because impact...more

 The Mars 2005 mission is still in the planning stages.
 It is set to launch in the year 2005. ...more